kubescape/kubescape.io/docs/use_cases/prioritizing-and-addressing-vulnerabilities.md

 #### **Scenario**

-A development team, equipped with the Kubescape 3.0, discovers various vulnerabilities across their Kubernetes resources, including those within container images.
+A development team, using Kubescape 3.0, discovers various vulnerabilities across their Kubernetes resources, including those within container images.
 To effectively prioritize and remediate these issues, they seek a systematic approach that factors in the immediate risk and strategic impact of each finding.

 ## **Steps to Prioritize and Fix Vulnerabilities**